sharleenLivina/In-Silico-Analysis-of-Dengue-Virus-NS5-Antiviral-Peptide/README.md

 Employing structure-based rationale design, peptides are derived from the human signal transducer and activator of transcription 2 (STAT2).
 The peptides designed is to inhibit the interaction of STAT2-DENV2 NS5 through competitive inhibition.

-Each amino acid residues ateach position of the peptide is mutated into 20 canonical amino acids in protein.
+Each amino acid residues at each position of the peptide is mutated into 20 canonical amino acids in protein.
 WT_Peptide 1 = 189-205 (17 a.a.)

 ## In Silco Saturated Mutagenesis using MutateX